 We are continually looking at ways to improve all aspects of our school and we welcome all comments, compliments and complaints.

-If you have concerns or a complaint regarding your child and their learning, then we would ask that you make arrangements to discuss this with their class teacher or the relevant team leader.
+If you have concerns or a complaint regarding your child and their learning, then we would ask that you make arrangements to discuss this with their class teacher or the relevant key stage leader in the first instance.
 If this has not been resolved to your satisfaction please do not hesitate to make an appointment to discuss your concern or complaint with the headteacher.

 Our school follows the complaints procedures provided by Bracknell Forest Education Department.